-Comment Format: photometric zeropoint [mag].
+Comment Format: [mag] 2nd-pass photometric zeropoint.

-Description: the magnitude of a star that gives 1 detected ADU/s etc.
+Description: The magnitude of a star that gives 1 detected ADU/s etc.

 (or e-/s) for each detector, derived from observations of VISTA standard star fields.
 Combined with the trend in long-term system zero-point properties, the ensemble "average" zero-point directly monitors extinction variations (faults/mods in the system notwithstanding) The photometric zeropoints will undoutbedly vary (slowly) over time as a result of the cleaning of optical surfaces